VBhat97/Optimization-Using-Gurobi/README.md

 # Optimization Using Mathematical Models

-The Assignment solutions are on the following technologies (All code using Python) :
+The Assignment solutions are on the following technologies (All codes using Python) :

 1) Gurobi Optimization
 2) Google OR Tools